 Country Antiques at Christmas

+In this strange year of isolation we find comfort in our homes at Christmas.
 Our collections just shine at this time of year.
 The warm and cozy feeling we get from surrounding ourselves with country antiques explodes when we add greens, fruit, antique toys and lots of candles to our home displays.

 I sold this multi-socket tin candle holder a few years ago and have regretted it ever since.
 It really says Christmas!